lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The Security Considerations sections of {{!I-D.ietf-lamps-kyber-certificates}} and {{!RFC9629}} apply to this specification as well.

-For ML-KEM-specific security considerations refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.
+For ongoing discussions of ML-KEM-specific security considerations, refer to {{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 Implementations MUST protect the ML-KEM private key, the key-encryption key, the content-encryption key, message-authentication key, and the content-authenticated-encryption key.
 Of these keys, all but the private key are ephemeral and MUST be wiped after use.
 Disclosure of the ML-KEM private key could result in the compromise of all messages protected with that key.
 Disclosure of the key-encryption key, the content-encryption key, or the content-authenticated-encryption key could result in compromise of the associated encrypted content.
 Disclosure of the key-encryption key, the message-authentication key, or the content-authenticated-encryption key could allow modification of the associated authenticated content.